3. Generate

 Engrave Settings

-These settings apply to any paths found on the ENGRAVE layer of your DXF/SVG files and for the raster engraving.
+These settings apply to any paths found on the ENGRAVE layer of your DXF/SVG files and for attached raster, vector or text engraving.
+You do not need to create any separate sheets or layers for engraving in the Dekupeo app.
 Note that engraving always runs before cutting to ensure the part remains stable in the material sheet while being engraved.

 - Passes – Usually kept at 1 for engraving.